 All data, ranging from evidence of classroom teaching to individual pupil skills reports, is securely stored on a password protected database.
 This can be accessed by class teachers, the Subject Leader and SLT so all key stakeholders can evaluate delivery, performance and progress.
-This data can be presented to parents at parent-teacher meetings and will also be used to ensure the Foreign Languages SEF is updated as appropriate.
+This data can be presented to parents at parent-teacher meetings and will also be used to ensure the Foreign Languages section of the School Improvement Plan is updated as appropriate.